NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 Once a simulation is initiated the GHE hourly load history begins to be stored.
 For example, once 922 (192 + 730) simulated hours have passed, the hourly loads from hour 729 to 0 are aggregated together into a single block.
 The mean value of the loads over this period is computed and the 730 individual hourly loads are removed and replaced with a single value.
 This single value represents the average load over this 730 hour period.
 As the simulation continues for another 730 hours until hour 1652, the hourly loads from hours 1459 to 730 are aggregated together again into another monthly block.

 This method forms the basis for what is termed the "static" method.
 The method is characterized by smaller load blocks which collapse into larger blocks once a sufficient number of the smaller blocks have been created.
-This was illustrated in the above example when the smaller hourly load blocks collapsed into the larger 730 hour blocks after a sufficient number of smaller blocks have been created.
+This was illustrated in the above example when the smaller hourly load blocks collapsed into the larger 730 hour blocks after a sufficient number of smaller blocks had been created.
 However, the the optimum number and duration of each block has yet to be determined.

 The method could loosely be thought of as similar to the Lagrangian approach which, in the case of fluid flow characterizations, tracks individual particles or packets of fluid, rather than tracking a fixed control volume through which fluid flows.
 In our case, however, we are concerned with tracking individual loads, or load blocks which are formed from previously aggregated smaller blocks.